Anna at Kinder Kalm: The 5 key interview takeaways:

 That’s why we sat down with Anna, founder of Kinder Kalm.
 Kinder Kalm offer accredited baby yoga and baby massage, all mixed in with their unique combination of sensory-rich activities that babies love.

 We talked with Anna all about what Kinder Kalm does, why it’s so beneficial to babies and parents alike, and some of the challenges of working with the youngest children.

-If you want to watch the full interivew, just click here to shoot down to the bottom of the page.
+If you want to watch the full interview, just scroll down to the bottom of the page.
 Otherwise, you can check out our five key takeaways and watch short clips from the interview in the main article below.

 Anna starts off by explaining what baby yoga is, calling it a series of movements and stretches that adults and babies can do together.

 She then goes on to talk us through some of the benefits of baby yoga, including how massaging a baby’s foot can help to cure teething pain.

 At Kinder Kalm, their baby yoga classes mix together baby yoga, baby massage, and a whole bunch of sensory activities that the babies just love.

 Anna explains why this combination works so well, and takes us through some of her favourite resources, with everything from fibreoptics to homemade parachutes and jellyfish.

 In the full interview below, we talked all about some of the opportunities, challenges, and best bits of working with the youngest children.